garciart/pipeline-demo/02-svn-container/02-svn-container.md

 5. Using an editor of your choice, open `svn.containerfile` and add the following code:

     ```
     # Pull a Docker or Podman image.
-For this demo, you will use Rocky Linux 8
+For this demo, you will use AlmaLinux 8
-    FROM rockylinux:8
+    FROM almalinux:8

     # Ensure system is up-to-date
     RUN yum -y update &&\
         yum -y upgrade &&\
-        yum -y clean all
+        yum -y clean all &&\
+        yum -y autoremove

     # Ensure the passwd utility is installed
     RUN yum -y install passwd